-For a delicious sweet treat, try this Green Banana Teff Flour Muffins.
+For a delicious sweet treat, try these Green Banana Teff Flour Muffins.

 Making sourdough bread with teff flour

 When you have this starter, you will be able to use any of the three flours, in any combination, to make all types of baked goods and sourdough bread.
 You can also make only teff bread.